caffeinetv/libcaffeine/README.md

 # libcaffeine

-This is a library for setting up broadcasts and streaming on [Caffeine.tv](https://www.caffeine.tv).
+This library enables you to set up broadcasts and begin streaming on [Caffeine.tv](https://www.caffeine.tv) with ease.

-Libcaffeine is licensed under the GNU GPL version 2.
-See LICENSE.txt for details.
+* `libcaffeine` is licensed under the GNU GPL Version 2, please see LICENSE.txt for details.

-For information on contributing to this project, see [CONTRIBUTING.md](CONTRIBUTING.md).
+* For information on contributing to this project, see [CONTRIBUTING.md](CONTRIBUTING.md).

-TODO: More Documentation
+# EVERYTHING BELOW THIS LINE SHOULD BE IN THE WIKI OR IS OUTDATED

+# Building libcaffeine from Source
+## On Windows
+### Requirements
+* Visual Studio 2019 with Desktop C++ Toolset enabled
+* **or**: Visual Studio 2017 with [LLVM Compiler Toolchain Extension](https://marketplace.visualstudio.com/items?itemName=LLVMExtensions.llvm-toolchain)
+*

+## On Linux
+Linux is currently not yet supported.

+## On Mac
+Prereqs:

+* Xcode
+* CMAKE

+Steps:

+* Download the latest version of webrtc-prebuilt-macos.7z from https://github.com/caffeinetv/webrtc/releases
+* Extract the archive somewhere convenient
+* Set `WEBRTC_ROOT_DIR` environment variable to the directory you extracted the files to
+* In the libcaffeine root directory:
+    * `mkdir build`
+    * `cd build`
+    * `cmake .. -G Xcode`
+    * Build the project in Xcode

 ## Using the library